top of page

 Regulatory Statement

-Sterling Scotia Ltd is an Appointed Representative of New Leaf Distribution Ltd who are authorised and regulated by the Financial Conduct Authority - Number 460421 .
+Sterling Wealth Ltd is an Appointed Representative of New Leaf Distribution Ltd who are authorised and regulated by the Financial Conduct Authority - Number 460421 .

 (FCA FRN 460421)